 I think about this a lot because the older we get and the more our relationships mature, it seems to become easier to take each other for granted.
 Planned intimacy might not seem terribly romantic as a concept, but if it works, it works.
 Whether it’s regular date nights, a sex schedule, or always making sure you focus on each other at the dinner table, go ahead and set aside time that’s just for the two of you rather than continually feeling like you’re begging for attention in the relationship.

 9. Walk away if you need to

-Bear in mind, walking away doesn’t necessarily mean you’re giving up on your relationship, or that you’re breaking up for good.
-A short marriage separation could be just what you and your partner need to gain some perspective and maybe work out a better attention meter for your relationship.
+Bear in mind that walking away doesn’t necessarily mean you’re giving up on your relationship or that you’re breaking up for good.
+A short marriage separation or relationship break could be just what you and your partner need to gain some perspective and maybe work out a better attention meter for your relationship.
 Anything is better than begging for attention in a relationship all the time.